PozzettiAndrea/ComfyUI-PrimitiveAnything/README.md

 3. Model downloads automatically from HuggingFace on first run
 4. Output: GLB with colored primitives (15 HLS colors)

+## Community

+Questions or feature requests?
+Open a [Discussion](https://github.com/PozzettiAndrea/ComfyUI-PrimitiveAnything/discussions) on GitHub.

+Join the [Comfy3D Discord](https://discord.gg/PN743tE5) for help, updates, and chat about 3D workflows in ComfyUI.

 ## License

 MIT